GlobalWebIndex/GWIQ-howto/README.md

 NOTE: Make sure to create a test page for any trafficed tag to check the tag is fireing and data is being recived correctly.

+NOTE: The tag will fail to fire if any '%' are present in the tag that is loaded on the browser.

 Please inform GWI if you would like each value translated to more human-readable text in the platform.
 E.g. code 123456 -> ‘Retargeting Banner Concept 2’.
 If this is not provided, the value passed in the tag will be displayed in the platform as is.

 #### Technical Requirements